 Total credits in the program 90 Maximum block transfer credit for Ontario two-year business administration diploma 45 Maximum block transfer credit for Ontario three-year business administration diploma 60 block credits with the possibility of up to six additional credits if the student holds an approved three-year diploma with direct equivalents to the remaining core courses.
 60 Maximum block transfer credit for approved non-business administration diploma 30 Minimum credits at senior (300/400) level 30 Required core courses 30 Elective courses 15 to 30 Residency requirement.
 A minimum of 24 credits must be obtained through Athabasca University.
-24 through Athabasca University in order to be considered.
-24 Maximum Prior Learning and Assessment (PLAR) credits 6 No preparatory (100-level) courses will count towards this program Following are the remaining courses to complete the credential for AU-approved two-year business administration diplomas (excluding Ontario) and Ontario three-year business administration diplomas:
+24 through Athal oasca University in order to be considered.
+24 Maximum Prior Learning and Assessment (PLAR) credits 6 No preparato ry (100-level) courses will count towards this program 0 he remaining courses to complete the credential for AU-approved two-year nistration diplomas (excluding Ontario) and Ontario three-year business diplomas: REQUIRED CO RE COURSES (30 CREDITS) Elective at the 300/400 level Choose from HRMT or IDRL courses listed in the Bachelor of Human Resources and Labour Relations (three-year) program .
+(3) EDUC 317 Training and Development in Organizations (3) HRMT/ORGB 386 Introduction to Human Resource Management (3) IDRL 315 Practice of Labour Relations (3) IDRL 309/LGST 310 Human Rights, the Charter and Labour Relations or (3) LBST 330 Workers and the Economy IDRL 308 Occupational Health and Safety (3) IDRL 215 Introduction to Labour Relations (3) IDRL 320 Labour Law in Canada (3) SOCI 321 Sociology of Work and Industry (3) SOSC 366 Research Methods in the Social Sciences (3)